 Undergraduate A normal undergraduate study load is 16-17 units, including all work for which the student is registered in schools of this University or elsewhere.
 Students of exceptional ability may register for additional units with the consent of the dean.
-A student carrying 12 units is considered a full-time student.
+A student carrying a minimum of 12 units is considered a fulltime student.

-Graduate The normal load for a full-time graduate student is 12 units.
-A graduate student carrying 8 units is considered a full-time student.
+Graduate The normal load for a fulltime graduate student is 12 units.
+A graduate student carrying 8 units or more is considered a fulltime student.
 Student teacher For the student teacher, a course load of 12-14 units is the recommended maximum.